kwasniew/hyperbook/README.md

 </body>
 </html>
 ```
 This is almost the same HTML you wrote for the main page.
-The only difference is a script it references (login.js).
+The only difference is a JS file name.

-Create src/login.js:
+Create **src/Login.js**:
 ```javascript
 import { app } from "./web_modules/hyperapp.js";
 import { layout } from "./layout.js";